The Function of the Second Postulate in Special Relativity: Mermin again

-One may object that the Einstein synchronizing procedure is vulnerable to the same problem because gravitational influences affect the speed of light.
-The anisotropy of the world itself should impact the use of light signals to synchronize clocks, therefore.
-But our present concern is with special relativity, where light is \textit{postulated} to move at a universally constant speed.
-That the second postulate has limited validity in our world does not influence the logical structure of the theory.
-It is important to realize that the second postulate is exactly that, a postulate.
-We do not get to argue with its validity, in the sense that special relativity will only hold whenever the second postulate holds.
-Whether the second postulate is true in our world is indeed an empirical matter, and must be determined as such.
-This determination does not replace the postulate itself.
-The constancy of the speed of light is an assumption that belongs to the logical structure of the theory; its empirical verification belongs to the realm of the theory's confirmation.
+One may wonder why no such problem arises in standard special relativity.
+The Einstein synchronization procedure is apparently vulnerable to a similar critique because gravitational influences affect the speed of light.
+The anisotropy of the world itself should impact the use of light signals to synchronize clocks, therefore \footnote{It is very important to distinguish this \textit{physical} anisotropy in the speed of light in some directions because of local interactions from the \textit{conventional} anisotropy of the one-way speed of light that is brought up in discussions of the conventionality of simultaneity.
+Section \ref{convent} discusses this issue further.}.
+But in special relativity, which is our present concern, light is \textit{postulated} to move at a universally constant speed.
+Whether the second postulate is true in our world is an empirical matter, but in the derivation of special relativity, it is posited as an axiom.
+In other words, the constancy of the speed of light is an assumption that belongs to the logical structure of the theory; its empirical verification belongs to realm of the theory's confirmation.

+Therefore, that the speed of light in a vacuum is not influenced by any external influence is \textit{explicitly} guaranteed, \textit{in the context of standard special relativity} by the postulates themselves.
+The situation is completely different in the case of the mechanically moving runners in Mermin's procedure.
+No additional postulate \textit{logically} ``protects" the mechanisms from outside influences.
+The problem here is not that we assume something about the workings of the transportation mechanisms and then face the question of its empirical adequacy.
+Rather, the problem is that no additional assumptions are made at all.
+Nothing allows us to logically expect that rotated mechanisms will work identically if we do not rotate everything else around them.
+The reason is that it is unclear what additional assumptions will ensure that the motion of a runner are identical in opposite directions.